Faithfull History, Family Crest & Coats of Arms

 - Edgar Clapton Faithfull, aged 44, who landed in America from Wimbledon, England, in 1919

-- Reginald Gibbon Faithfull, aged 30, who emigrated to the United States from Sydney, Australia, in 1919
+- Reginald Gibbon Faithfull, aged 30, who immigrated to the United States from Sydney, Australia, in 1919

 Faithfull Settlers in New Zealand in the 19th Century